-Before you can file for Chapter 13 or Chapter 7 bankruptcy protection, you have to consult a non-profit credit counseling agency.
+Before you can file for Chapter 13 or Chapter 7 bankruptcy protection in either New Jersey or Pennsylvania, you have to consult a non-profit credit counseling agency.
 This is required by law and the primary purpose of such a consultation is to figure out whether or not there is way for you to handle your debt outside of bankruptcy without adding additional significant fees to what you owe.

 Bankruptcy Credit Counseling Requirement

 In order to receive bankruptcy relief, you have to be able to show that you went through this bankruptcy counseling from an approved U.S. Trustee’s Office provider within 180 days prior to filing for bankruptcy.